Why it matters?

 Online buyers can't see or touch your product.
-All they have to go on are you photos and your description.
-They won't read your description if what they first see (your main product image) doesn't catch their attention and look great.
+All they have to go on are your photos and your description.
+They won't read your description if, what they first see (your main product image) doesn't catch their attention and/or look great.

 Online most buyers will come across your range in search results or Yumbles category pages, amongst several other similar products.
 On these pages all they have to go on with first impressions is your product listing name, main photo and price.
 Those 3 factors alone determine if they will take a closer look and consider your product.

 Beyond sales, poor images will also limit your exposure in the first place.
 We can only include in our marketing products with great product images.
 Online marketing (indeed most marketing these days) is highly visual.

 In addition to our mandatory image requirements detailed in the listing guidelines, here's our top tips for product imagery that is most effective for online sales:

 1. Lifestyle imagery over Product Catalogue styles.
 Photos that show your product in a lifestyle setting are consistently far more compelling to buyers than images of products shown on plain backgrounds.
 This is particularly essential for gift items, but does apply across the board.